bhisaac/5eFP/5eFP-SRD.md

 ### Cutting Words (Reaction)

 You learn how to use your wit to distract, confuse, and otherwise sap the confidence and competence of others.
-When a creature that you can see within 12 squares of you makes an attack roll, an ability check, or a damage roll, you can discard your reaction to expend one of your uses of bardic action dice, rolling five action dice and subtracting the number rolled from the creature’s roll.
-You can choose to use this feature after the creature makes its roll, but before the GM determines whether the attack roll or ability check succeeds or fails or before the creature deals its damage.
+When a creature you can see within 12 squares of you makes an attack roll or an ability check, you can expend one use of bardic action dice, rolling five action dice and subtracting the number from the creature’s roll.
+You can use this feature after the creature makes its roll, but before the GM determines whether the attack roll or ability check succeeds or fails, or before the creature deals its damage.
 The creature is immune if it can’t hear you or is immune to being charmed.

 ## Expertise

-Gain proficiency with a nonproficient ability of your choice.
+Gain proficiency with a non-proficient ability of your choice.
 Then choose two of your ability proficiencies or one of your ability proficiencies and your proficiency with a tool.
 As long as the chosen proficiencies or tools do not already have expertise, you gain expertise in the chosen abilities or tools.
 Expertise allows you to add your level to a check twice instead of once.

 # Cleric Upgrades